 A simple Adaptive Card for your business takes less than 10 minutes to make.
 But as you start to make more sophisticated layouts you will usually run into common issues where the data you want to show in your Card maybe isn't 100% what you need it to be, or is just too much to comfortably fit into your layout.

-In this post I listed cool little hacks that we've accumulated over time that helped push the envelope on what an Adaptive Card can do.
+In this post I listed examples of cool little hacks that we've accumulated over time that helped push the envelope on what an Adaptive Card can do.
 Some of these use Adaptive Expressions, but others are just thinking outside the box a little.

 1. Get the first name out of a user's full name